 Themis, IRONSCALES virtual security analyst, uses AI as a tool to predict the legitimacy of any suspicious email with a high degree of confidence.
 This reduces the decision-making process of security analysts, expedites remediation and decreases risk while minimizing human intervention.

-Themis is built on our community of top security teams (Federation) which continually learns from the tens of millions of emails it is exposed to on a weekly basis.
+Themis is built on our community of top security teams (Crowdsource Threat Intelligence) which continually learns from the tens of millions of emails it is exposed to on a weekly basis.
 It is powered by unique machine learning algorithms and is constantly fed input from hundreds of thousands of verdicts conducted by human security experts from around the world using IRONSCALES.
 Themis logs attack details then checks it against Federations’ previous verdicts, taking dozens of decisions and criteria into consideration.
 It then applies its own verdict, based on what it believes other human analysts would do with such an incident.

 Themis can also be operated in both suggestive and response modes with built-in confidence levels and company policy.
 If that confidence level is high enough, Themis can automatically make and implement its decisions without human intervention.